silinternational/ui-components/README.md

 If you are using an [MDC theme](https://material.io/develop/web/docs/theming) you may want to include a \_theme.scss file and import it into
 \_index.scss.

-Import \_index.scss or other file(s) that contains material styling variables like --mdc-theme-primary --mdc-theme-secondary and other root variables to the App.svelte (your base +page.svelte or +layout.svelte in sveltekit templates) or Index.html (app.html for sveltekit) file so they get applied to the ui-components.
+Import \_index.scss or other file(s) that contains material styling variables like --mdc-theme-primary --mdc-theme-secondary and other root variables to the App.svelte (your base +layout.svelte in sveltekit templates) file so they get applied to the ui-components.

 See https://github.com/silinternational/ui-components/blob/develop/stories/_theme.scss for exposed theme properties.